Modularising Verification Of Durable Opacity: Related Work

-Apart from PTMs, other frameworks are also trying to tackle this problem.
-Indicatively, Naama Ben-David et al. \cite{ben2019delay} developed a system that can transform programs that consist of read, write and CAS operations in shared memory, to persistent.
+Apart from PTMs, several generic frameworks have been developed to tackle the problem of consistency under persistent memory.
+Indicatively, Naama Ben-David et al. \cite{ben2019delay} developed a system that can transform programs that consist of read, write and {\tt cas} operations in shared memory, to persistent memory.
 The system aims to create concurrent algorithms that guarantee consistency after a fault.
 This is done by introducing persist checkpoints, which record the current state of the execution and from which the execution can continue after a fault.
-Two consecutive checkpoints form a capsule.
-When a fault occurs inside a capsule the program execution is continued from the previous capsule boundary.
-It is ensured that every capsule is correct (can be repeated safely).
-The authors assume the Parallel Persistent Model (PPM) which consists of P processors, each with a local ephemeral memory of limited and sharing persistent memory.
-Two persistent write buffers are kept along with a persistent bit in order to solve crash write-after-read conflicts.
-A copy of the ephemeral variables or the valid write buffer is kept in persistent memory at the end of each capsule.
-Those values are restored after a crash.
-CAS operations are replaced with recoverable CAS operations \cite{attiya2018nesting} that are wrapped with a mechanism which guarantees that CAS executions are not repeated after a successful execution.
-The modified algorithm has constant computational and recovery delay, both of which can decrease by applying several optimizations.

 Izraelevitz et al.~\cite{izraelevitz2016failure} develop and implement a logging mechanism based on undo and redo log properties named JUSTDO logging and introduce the concept of FASE (failure-atomic sections).
 This mechanism aims to reduce the memory size of log entries while preserving data integrity after crash occurrences.
-Unlike optimistic transactions \cite{chakrabarti2014atlas}, JUSTDO logging resumes the execution of interrupted FASEs to their last store instruction, and then executes them until completion.
+Unlike optimistic transactions \cite{chakrabarti2014atlas}, JUSTDO logging resumes the execution of interrupted FASEs at their last store instruction, and then executes them until completion.
 One disadvantage of this strategy is that the FASEs cannot be rolled back after a system failure.
 As a consequence, there is no tolerance of bugs inside the FASEs.
 In this system, it is assumed that the cache memory is persistent, and the system also requires that all load/store instructions access persistent data.
 A small log is maintained for each thread, that records its most recent store within a FASE.
 The small per thread logs simplify the log management and reduce the memory requirements.